There will always be precious memories from 1992 of camping out in the Gateway Farm Cabin while the new house was being built just a few yards away.

 One day I received a surprise visit from a very old Mr. Harris who owned the farm decades ago.
 As he supported himself with a shaking hand on a walking cane, Mr. Harris told a story of the farm when he was a young man.
 The old meat house had a dual purpose.
 That is where Mr. Harris made his whiskey during prohibition.
 As he departed, escorted by his friend Mr. Rogers, Mr. Harris took a quivering hand, pointed to the small mountain behind the meat house (cabin), and advised me to do the same thing he did.
 Go up there and make some whiskey.

 Bubba was an 80 lb Lab/Chow mix.
 Fuzzy weighed 110 lb.
 His dad was a Rottweiler and his mom was a hybrid wolf.
 Both were excellent Frisbee catchers, proficient with mid-air interceptions.
 Bubba and Fuzzy had a wonderful life here on Gateway Farm and lived longer than most large dogs.
 It has been more than five years without them physically here now.
-Yet every day I’ll talk to them, sing a made up silly song to them both and shed few tears of joy, so appreciative off all that incredible joy we shared.
+Yet every day I’ll talk to them, sing a made up silly song to them both and shed few tears of joy, so appreciative of all the incredible joy we shared.

 Back to the cabin.

 How was I going to adapt to the new changes?
 The cabin did not have running water and I had no one assist with bathing and pour water.
 Very little electricity was available from the solar powered main house that I no longer owned.
 Necessity is truly the mother of invention.
 Another 100 gallon cattle watering tub was purchased and placed on the cabin porch to serve as a water reservoir.
 The toilet could be flushed with a bucket.
 Problem #1 solved.
 But how would I bathe?
 A propane fueled 6 gallon deep fry turkey cooker was purchased to serve as a hot water heater.
 The cooker took about 7 minutes to heat water to temperature suitable for a shower.
 The bucket of warm water was moved into the bathroom where a battery powered 12 volt Shurflo agricultural pump sent water from the bucket to a conventional kitchen sink dishwash sprayer.
 Problem #2 solved.
+Winter temperatures sometimes put a few inches of ice on the water reservoir, but usually I could break through.

 Again looking back on my experience in the Gateway Farm Cabin, I think about what would I do differently?